Benqalu/fairness-and-robustness/README.md

 ## Compare pre- and in-processing (Figure 7 & Figure 12)

-- Implementation: N/A, you need to get the result of pre- and in-processing first;
+- Implementation: N/A, you need to get the result of pre- and in-processing first by running the heatmap parsing script of pre- and in-processing ``./result/preproc/parse_Heatmap.py`` and ``./result/inproc/parse_Heatmap.py``.
+After running these heatmap scripts, the data in those heatmap will be autommatically saved to ``./result/preindiff/`` folder as a ``.txt`` file;
 - Batching script: N/A
 - Result script: The result script of pre- and in-processing will automatically generate the heatmap data in ``./result/preindiff/``, so after the generation, run ``./result/preindiff/draw_diff.py``

 ## Original fairness & robustness (Table 2)

+- Implementation: ``ExistingCombosFnR.py``
+- Batching script: ``exec_ExistingCombosFnR.py``

-You can get the result from the result of existing approaches, just let the fairness and robustness requiremnt to be 0, and the result will be original.
+You can get the result from the result of existing approaches, just set wF=0 and wR=0, and the result will be original.

 ## Fairness on robustenss (Table 3)